jurkovic-nikola/OpenLinkHub/README.md

 - useRgbEffects: Trigger usage of custom RGB effects
 - rgbMode: This will enable custom RGB mode for all devices.
   - If you do not want to use custom RGB mode, leave this field empty.
   - If this mode is enabled, REST API color modification is not possible.
-  - Currently supported RGB modes:
-    - rainbow
-    - watercolor
-    - colorshift
 - rgbModes: Custom RGB mode data
   - key: RGB mode name from `rgbMode`
     - speed: RGB effect speed, from 1 to 10